CtrlK

 Trigger Term Quality

 Includes natural keywords users would say: 'analyze logs', 'find slow requests', 'detect error patterns', 'troubleshooting performance issues', 'debugging errors'.
-Good coverage of common variations.
+These are terms users would naturally use when needing this skill.

 3 / 3